oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

             <createAt>{timestamp}</createAt>
     </volume_snapshot>

-*   /api/clusters/{cluster-id}/glustervolumes/{volume-id}|rel=get - Gluster volume listing would be updated to list the snapshot configuration parameters as well
+*   /api/clusters/{cluster-id}/glustervolumes/{volume-id}|rel=get - Gluster volume listing would be updated to list the snapshot configuration parameters and scheduling details of snapshots (if any) as well

 Output: